Mary Van Dyke, Artistic Director

 Her teaching career includes faculty for Baltimore School of The Arts, guest teacher for Maryland Ballet, faculty for Tennessee Ballet Company, and her own schools including Germantown Academy of Ballet, Plie, Pump and Palette, Jewish Community Center and Cordova Academy of Ballet.
 She has received the Tennessee Governor's School for the Arts award for Outstanding Teacher four times.
 She has been the local children's co coordinator for the Moscow Ballet's Nutcracker in 1999 and 2000.

-Miss Evelyn has taught dance for over 20 years including running her own Community Dance School in the United Kingdom, Dance On-Studio, for 8 years.
-Her students performed at competitions gaining top marks & trophies.
+Evelyn Smith is an instructor for Children’s Ballet Theater.
+Mrs Smith has taught dance for over 20 years including running her own Community Dance School in the United Kingdom, Dance On-Studio, for 8 years Her students performed at competitions gaining top marks & trophies.
 After her move to Memphis, this past year she has taught Pre-Ballet and Ballet classes for Children’s Ballet Theater.

 Evelyn has a wealth of experience, qualifications and enthusiasm that she is keen to pass on to students of Children's Ballet Theater.

 Ms Van Dyke had extensive summer training during high school and college in ballet, jazz and modern including four summers at the Boston Ballet School, at Joffery in NYC, Stanley Holden in LA, and in Russian Vaganova training in Belgium with famed ballerina Irina Kolpakova.